What Is Sialorrhoea (Chronic Drooling)?

 The UK has approximately 23,000 children with cerebral palsy.
-Reid et al 2012 demonstrated that 40% of children with CP have drooling of which 15% is severe.
-This equates to 9,200 children with CP and drooling in England of whom 1,380 cases would be classified as severe.
+Reid et al 2012 demonstrated that 40% of children with cerebral palsy have drooling of which 15% is severe.
+This equates to 9,200 children with cerebral palsy and drooling in England of whom 1,380 cases would be classified as severe.

 Books and papers become untidy or damaged in school or at work and electronic devices may malfunction.
 The ability of motor-impaired individuals to access new and sophisticated electronic technology that can offer them more opportunity to communicate and more independence is severely compromised by uncontrolled sialorrhoea.
 Inability to control drooling, in the face of peer pressure to do so, can result in substantial loss of self-esteem.
-Besides being unsightly, concerns related to hygiene and disagreeable odour alienate people.
-Speech spray from individuals with wet mouths is unpleasant and cough or sneeze can be a social catastrophe.
+Besides being unsightly, concerns related to hygiene and odour can have social consequences.
+Speech spray from individuals with wet mouths is unpleasant and a cough or sneeze can be a social catastrophe.